-WATCH: Betsy Devos BLOCKED, HARASSED by angry crowd while visiting D.C. school!
+WATCH: Betsy DeVos BLOCKED, HARASSED by angry crowd while visiting D.C. school!
 [VIDEO] | John Hawkins' Right Wing News

 - Comment Now 0

 WOW!
 These haters really are low lives.
-They are celebrating that they kept Devos from entering a school (which they didn’t) yet…who is still the Secretary over education people?
+They are celebrating that they kept DeVos from entering a school (which they didn’t)…who is still the Secretary of Education people?
 That’s right… DeVos.
 So exactly what do they think they accomplished?
 Nothing.

 Education Secretary Betsy DeVos’ plans to visit Jefferson Middle School in Washington, DC ran into a wall of raging protesters.
 Yes, protesters…again.
 Does no one have a job to get to or a family to take care of?

-She was confirmed to head the U.S. Department of Education earlier this week and since things have gone from bad to worse when it comes to all these little annoying people who think they are standing for something but stand for nothing at all but chaos and hate.
+She was confirmed to head the U.S. Department of Education earlier this week and since then things have gone from bad to worse when it comes to all these little annoying people who think they are standing for something, but stand for nothing at all but chaos and hate.

 “Keep giving money to senators and buying your way to the position,” one protester said in the video.
 “You should be so proud of yourself.”